 Many drugs can alter this cell information procedure by effecting receptor sites on the cell.

 Some drugs are known as agonists which means they intensify the cell activity.
 Others are known as antagonists, which help reduce activity in the cells.
 In a medical example, it would work along the same lines.
 Inflammation is a good medical example.

 Now many scientists believe there is a link between our immune system and depression as well as other psychological problems, and that is where the name of our website came from (metabolism).

 Metabolism is closely linked to nutrition and the availability of nutrients.

-Most all drugs can change the way these cells work by reducing or increasing the normal level of activity altering the transmitted signal by which messages are sent from one part of the body to another part… Now that is out the way, onward and upward (me thinks)…
+Most all drugs can change the way these cells work by reducing or increasing the normal level of activity altering the transmitted signal by which messages are sent from one part of the body to another part… Now that is out of the way, onward and upward (I think)…